aasthadhavan/RiffSphere/README.md

-# 🎧 Riffsphere — Intelligent Music System
+# 🎧 RiffSphere — Intelligent Music System

 ## 📌 Overview
 Riffsphere is an AI-powered intelligent music system built on the concept of **Music and Personality Engineering**.